-Spring has sprung and summer is almost here.
-"For sale" signs have been popping up in yards across the country.
+Spring has sprung, and more "For sale" signs have been popping up in yards across the country.

 Until recently, home sellers pretty much had their pick thanks to bidding wars.
 Not only have homes been selling quickly and even with multiple offers, many offers were coming in over asking price.

-Those hot selling days have started to cool, though.
-According to the S&P Dow Jones Indices, the S&P CoreLogic Case-Shiller U.S. National Home Price Index rose 4.3 percent in January.
-That's down two percentage points from January 2018 and is the slowest year-over-year gain since April, 2015.
+While trends in any given market are highly individual, hot selling days have started to cool in at least some places.
+According to the S&P Dow Jones Indices, the S&P CoreLogic Case-Shiller U.S. National Home Price Index rose 4.08 percent in January.
+That's the third lowest January increase seen in the last 10 years, and is only fractionally above the two that are lower.

-To combat these trends, first-time home sellers need to be more strategic about how they list their home for sale.
+To be well positioned to address changing trends, first-time home sellers may need to be more strategic about how they list their home for sale, and when.

 First-time home sellers aren't real estate newbies.
 Even so, it's not like buying a home teaches you everything you need to know about selling one.